opensearch-project/documentation-website/_search-plugins/filter-search.md

 # Filter search results

-In OpenSearch, filtering search results can be achieved using a DSL Boolean query with a filter clause.
-The Boolean query filtering approach applies filters to both search hits and aggregations.

-You can also filter search results with the `post_filter` parameter in the search API, which applies filters only to search hits, not aggregations.
+Filter search results by using a DSL Boolean query with a filter clause.
+Boolean query filtering applies filters to both search hits and aggregations.
+Alternatively, filter search results using the `post_filter` parameter in the Search API.
+This applies filters only to search hits, not aggregations.

-#### Table of contents
-1. TOC
-   {:toc}
+## Using `post_filter` to filter search results

+The `post_filter` parameter filters search results by calculating aggregations based on a broader result set before narrowing down the search hits.
+This also improves result relevance and reorders results by rescoring hits after applying the post filter.

 ---

-## Using `post_filter` to filter search results

-Using the `post_filter` parameter to filter search results allows for calculating aggregations based on a broader result set before narrowing down the search hits.
-It can also improve relevance of results and reorder results by rescoring hits after applying the post filter.

-### Example of filtering search results
+#### Example: Filtering search results

-1. Create an index of products
+1. Create an index:

 ```
 PUT /electronics